dnSpy/dnSpy/README.md

 - Debug .NET Framework, .NET Core and Unity game assemblies, no source code required
 - Set breakpoints and step into any assembly
 - Locals, watch, autos windows
-- Variables windows supports saving variables (eg. decrypted byte arrays) to disk or view them in the hex editor (memory window)
+- Variables windows support saving variables (eg. decrypted byte arrays) to disk or view them in the hex editor (memory window)
 - Object IDs
 - Multiple processes can be debugged at the same time
 - Break on module load